tiyd-fee-2016-02/lessons/week-1/intro-to-html-css.md

 ### &lt;section&gt;

 <blockquote>The HTML Section Element ( &lt;section&gt; ) represents a generic section of a document, i.e., a thematic grouping of content, typically with a heading.
-Each &lt;section&gt; should be identified, typically by including a heading (h1-h6 element) as a child of the &lt;section&gt; element.</blockquote> - MDN
+Each &lt;section&gt; should be identified, typically by including a heading (h1-h6 element) as a child of the &lt;section&gt; element. - MDN</blockquote>

 ### &lt;article&gt;

 <blockquote>
 The HTML <article> Element represents a self-contained composition in a document, page, application, or site, which is intended to be independently distributable or reusable, e.g., in syndication.
 This could be a forum post, a magazine or newspaper article, a blog entry, a user-submitted comment, an interactive widget or gadget, or any other independent item of content.
-Each <article> should be identified, typically by including a heading (h1-h6 element) as a child of the <article> element.
+Each <article> should be identified, typically by including a heading (h1-h6 element) as a child of the <article> element. - MDN</blockquote>
-</blockquote> - MDN

 ### ```aside```